eMaringolo/seaside-bootstrap-select/README.md

 # seaside-bootstrap-select
-[Seaside](https://github.com/SeasideSt/Seaside) integration (canvas, plugin and options) for the [Bootstrap-Select plugin](https://github.com/snapappointments/bootstrap-select)
+[Seaside](https://github.com/SeasideSt/Seaside) integration (canvas, plugin and options) for the [Bootstrap-Select plugin](https://github.com/snapappointments/bootstrap-select) _to be used with Bootstrap 3_.

+For [Bootstrap 4 integration](https://github.com/astares/Seaside-Bootstrap4) please check the [Bootstrap 4 branch](https://github.com/eMaringolo/seaside-bootstrap-select/tree/bootstrap4)

 # Simple use